roelzkie15/python-microservices-patterns/saga-orchestration-example/README.md

 ## Running the applications

-You must be in the root directory of this repository (python-microservices-patterns) where the `saga-choreography.yml` file is located at and not at the `saga-choreography-example/` directory.
+You must be in the root directory of this repository (python-microservices-patterns) where the `saga-orchestration.yml` file is located at and not at the `saga-orchestration-example/` directory.

-- Build saga choreography docker images:
+- Build saga orchestration docker images:

     ```
     docker-compose -f saga-orchestration.yml build --no-cache